 Understandably this is one area that has thrived, with some firms reporting a four-fold increase in enquiries and instructions, especially around wills, power of attorney, trusts and tax planning.
 This may be a short-lived up turn and again, payments in advance, not just payments on account, should be obtained.
 The likelihood is that increased probate instructions are also sadly likely to continue.

-These cases tend to be long running and are therefore largely unaffected for now, although matters have slowed as response times from the other side, insurance companies etc slow down as everyone adapts to home working and Court redress is potentially removed/delayed.
+These cases tend to be long running and were largely unaffected at the outset of the pandemic, although matters slowed as response times from the other side, insurance companies etc slowed down as everyone adapted to home working and Court redress was potentially removed/delayed.